miny-kim/os_-Schedulers/README.md

 	You will get the full points for PIP if and only if these cases are all handled properly.
 Hint: calculate the *current* priority of the releasing process by checking resource acquitision status.

+- (Updated Oct 30) The priority scheduler and the priority scheduler with PIP should be based on the round-robin; If two or more processes are with the same priority, they should be scheduled in the round-robin way (switching them on each tick).

 ### Tips and Restriction